okta/okta-developer-docs/packages/@okta/vuepress-site/use_cases/inline_hooks/registration_hook/registration_hook/index.md

 ### data.userProfile

-The profile of the registering user, containing name-value pairs for each attribute supplied by the user in the Self-Service Registration widget.
+The name-value pairs for each attribute supplied by the user in the Self-Service Registration form, except for password.

-By means of the `com.okta.user.profile.update` commands you send in your response, you will be able to modify the values of these attributes, or add values for other attributes defined in you user schema, before the values are assigned to Okta user profile created for the registering user.
+By means of the `com.okta.user.profile.update` commands you send in your response, you can to modify the values, or add values for other attributes, before the values are assigned to Okta user profile created for the registering user.
+Any attributes you add values for need to already exist in your Okta user schema.

 > Note: The `password` field, along with any attributes that are marked as sensitive in your Okta user schema, are omitted from the information sent to your external service in the `data.userProfile` object.
+The password or its hash is never sent to your external service in any way.

 ### data.action

-The action that Okta is currently set to take, regarding whether to all this registration attempt.
+The action that Okta is currently set to take, regarding whether to allow this registration attempt.

 There are two possible values:

 - `ALLOW` indicates that the registration attempt will be allowed to proceed
 - `DENY` indicates that the registration attempt will be terminated (no user will be created in Okta)